FIRSTdotorg/automation-sig-www/bcp-guide/use-cases/domain-takedown/README.md

 1. is the URL already known?
   1. exit early if URL is already known
 1. access URL
-  1. exit early if response is invalid (e.g. 404 not found)
+  1. exit early if response is invalid (e.g., 404 not found)
 1. Check response for
   * phishing content
   * known malware patterns